codurance/serverless-gfd-trainee-repo/README.md

 In order to create your first lambda service, you need to

 - install the aws CLI and configure it
+- install the serverless framework (node)
-- install the aws sdk in a folder (node style)
+- install the aws sdk in a folder (node)
-- install the library middy
+- install the library middy (node)
-- install serverless-offline
+- install serverless-offline (node)

 - create a hello world lambda serverless create --template aws-nodejs
 - invoke it locally